screepers/screeps-typescript-starter/README.md

 You can also use `deploy-prod` instead of `deploy` for a bundled version of the project, which has better performance but is harder to debug.

+`deploy-local` will copy files into a local folder to be picked up by steam client and used with the official or a private server.

 ## Notes

 ### Sample code